A new study based on research at the Dian Fossey Gorilla Fund in Rwanda and just published in “Scientific...Read More

 As part of our community outreach programs, the Fossey Fund works closely with local schools in Rwanda and Congo,...Read More

-Mountain gorilla Poppy – at almost 42 years old – is not only the oldest gorilla monitored by the Fossey Fund...Read More
+Mountain gorilla Poppy, who turned 42 years old in April, is the oldest gorilla monitored by the Fossey Fund...Read More

 Adopt a gorilla!

 Just like our gorilla protection teams, you can help save gorillas every single day.
 Symbolic gorilla adoptions have a meaningful and immediate impact in the lives of the planet’s last wild gorillas and make great gifts!
 You can ensure gorillas are protected all day, every day by adopting a new family member today!